Certora/Documentation/docs/user-guide/getting-started/layout.md

 ##### `harnesses/`

 Houses solidity files which serve as an interface between the Certora Prover and copies of the customer solidity files in the `munged/` directory.
-It is generally preferable to alter files through a harness rather than via munging.
+It is generally preferable to alter files through a harness rather than via munging, discussed below.
 A guide to harnessing best-practices is available [here]().
 TODO: link to harnessing guide

 ##### `helpers/`